atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/real-timesearch.md

 ### Dependency

-No preceding function needs to be called before `Search`.
+No preceding function needs to be called before this call.

 ### Endpoint {% debug uid="search_1.0" %}{% enddebug %}